 We’re finally here!
-On Sunday, June 23, we opened the doors of Etobicoke General’s new patient tower, which adds 250,000 square feet to the facility.
-Learn more about the new patient tower:
+On Sunday, June 23, we opened the doors of Etobicoke General’s west wing, which adds 250,000 square feet to the facility.
+Learn more about the west wing:

 Visiting Etobicoke General?
 Here’s what you need to know